Story of Orpheus and Eurydice

 He loved her, that’s how it begins.
 He loved her, that’s how it ends too.

-The fact that she didn’t rebuke him, that she forgave him instead and then quietly succumbed to her place in the underworld.
+The fact that she didn’t rebuke him, that she forgave him instead and then quietly succumbed to her place in the underworld, is enough of a testimony to her complete acceptance.

 Ancient Greek tragedies have a way of drawing you in.